24/7 Support Line - Call Now

 These causes are described below.

-• Genetic Factors: Genetic factors are having a family history of opioid usage.
-A major fraction of the opioid addiction risk is genetic in origin and 54% of the liability for opioid addiction was due to genetic variance, according to a study titled: “A brief review of the genetics and pharmacogenetics of opioid use disorders” by Wade Berrettini.
+• Genetic Factors: Genetic factors include a family history of opioid usage.
+A major fraction of the opioid addiction risk is genetic in origin, and 54% of the liability for opioid addiction was due to genetic variance, according to a study titled “A brief review of the genetics and pharmacogenetics of opioid use disorders” by Wade Berrettini.

 Symptoms-of-Morphine-Addiction